Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Methods

+We use a Bayesian approach to achieve sparsity, by introducing priors on the shape of the trees.
+In particular, in Method 1, we define a prior on the number of leaves in the tree, then calculate the likelihood of the data having been generated by a particular tree, and multiply the prior and the likelihood to create a posterior to be optimized over all trees.
+In Method 2, we instead choose a prior over the number of branches for each split in the tree, preferring a small number of branches.
+In Method 3, we switch to rule lists, where the prior prefers models with a smaller number of rules and a smaller number of conjunctions per rule.

+Before the introduction of the three methods, we first present notation.
+We will focus on problem of estimating the unknown distribution $f$ with tree-structured approximations given a set of $n$ data points $X = \{x_i,...,x_n\}$ drawn i.i.d. from $f$ on $\mathcal{X}\subset \mathbb{R}^p$.

-For all the three models, we will need the following notation.
-There are $p$ features.
-We express the path to a leaf as the set of conditions on each feature along the path.
-For instance, for a particular leaf (leaf $t$ in Figure \ref{MyTree}), we might see conditions that require the first feature $x_{.1} \in \left\{ 4,5,6\right\}$ and the second feature $x_{.2} \in \left\{ 100,101\right\}$.
-Thus the leaf is defined by the set of all outcomes that obey these conditions, that is, the leaf could be This implies there is no restriction on $ x_{3.}, x_{.4}, \ldots, x_{.p}$ for observations within the leaf.
+For the tree-structured estimations, we express the path to a leaf as the set of conditions on each of $p$ features along the path.
+For instance, for a particular leaf ( leaf $t$ in Figure \ref{MyTree}), we might see conditions on the first feature, e.g., $x_{.1} \in \left\{ 4,5,6\right\}$ and the second feature $x_{.2} \in \left\{ 100,101\right\}$.
+Thus the leaf is defined by the set of all feature values that obey these conditions, that is, the leaf could be This implies there is no restriction on $ x_{.3}, x_{.4}, \ldots, x_{.p}$ for observations within the leaf.
 Notationally, a condition on the $j^{th}$ feature is denoted $x_{.j} \in \sigma_j(l)$ where $\sigma_j(l)$ is the set of allowed values for feature $j$ along the path to leaf $l$.
-If there are no conditions on feature $j$ along the path to $l$, then $\sigma_j(l)$ includes all possible outcomes for feature $j$.
-Thus, leaf $l$ includes outcomes $x$ obeying:
+If there are no conditions on feature $j$ along the path to $l$, then $\sigma_j(l)$ includes all possible values for feature $j$.
+Thus, leaf $l$ includes feature values $x$ obeying:

+For categorical data, the volume in a leaf $l$, which is required for computing the density, is calculated as: